rsvim/rfc/6-ColoringAndSyntaxParser.md

 I believe tree-sitter is the best choice because both itself and its community are actively maintained, it also has a clear documentation.
 The challenges for Rsvim are:

-1. How to automatically download pre-built C parser dynamic libraries, to avoid local compiling parsers for users.
-2. How to avoid the slow parsing speed on super big source files on first opening.
+1. How to avoid the slow parsing speed on super big source files on first opening.
-3. How to make the syntaxes pluggable.
+2. How to make the syntaxes pluggable.
 As we want to allow user install/upgrade/remove a language parser independently, we may not want to directly embed tree-sitter grammars into the editor, but distribute them as a independent plugin.
+3. How to automatically download pre-built C parser dynamic libraries, to avoid local compiling parsers for users.

+### Architecture

+> This covers the 1st question above.

+Coloring system can be split into 2 phase:

+1. Create tree-sitter parser and tree for each Rsvim buffer, and maintain/update it along with user editing or other text content changes.
+2. Execute the highlight query for each window on a specific viewport, and render the colors (specified by theme/colorscheme configurations) to the canvas.

+most tree-sitter grammars provide `highlight.scm` query for a specific programming language (for example [tree-sitter-c](https://github.com/tree-sitter/tree-sitter-c/blob/master/queries/highlights.scm)).